 - And more

 Micro disc surgery is an outpatient procedure, which means shorter rehabilitation time and less postoperative recovery than traditional open spine surgery so that you can get on with your life.
-To learn more about micro disc procedures and other minimally invasive spine procedures, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about micro disc procedures and other minimally invasive spine procedures, and for your MRI or CT scan review, contact Laser Spine Institute today.